wp-plugins/leaguemanager/readme.txt

 * NEW: team stadium
 * NEW: Arabian translation
 * BUGFIX: Link to match report in widget
-* BUGFIX: Championchip advancement to finals
+* BUGFIX: Championship advancement to finals
 * UPDATED: French translation

 = 3.5.6 =